bjascob/pyInflect/README.md

 It is designed as an extension for **[Spacy](https://github.com/explosion/spaCy)** and will return the the inflected form of a word based on a supplied Penn Treekbank part-of-speech tag.
 It can also be used a stanalone module outside of Spacy.

+See the `scripts` directory for examples and tests of the system.

 ## Usage as an extension to Spacy
 To use as an extension to Spacy, first import the module.
-This will create a new `infect` method for each Spacy Token that takes in a Penn Treebank tag.
+This will create a new `inflect` method for each Spacy Token that takes in a Penn Treebank tag.
 The method returns the inflected form of the token's lemma based on the supplied treekbank tag.

 ```
 > import pyinflect